Graham Norton Family History

 For Graham at that time, there was no obvious signpost to success.
 So he set off to see some of the world, visitng San Francisco, Paris, and London.
 In London he attended drama school.
 He then spent eight years as an unemployed actor.
 These were long, difficult years working as a barman and a waiter.

-Then, one evening in 1997 at the Edinburgh Festival, someone saw him and suddenly he was guesting on television.
+Success at Last.
+One evening in 1997 at the Edinburgh Festival, someone saw him and suddenly he was guesting on television.
 His own show, a chat show on Channel 4, rapidly followed.
 After a switch to BBC in 2005, his chat show The Graham Norton Show has been a staple for the network from 2007 until today.

 While London has been his home for most of his working life, Graham has felt more Irish as the years have gone by.
 He can understand Irishness in a way he cannot Englishness, and this is reflected in the novels he has started writing.
 They always have an Irish context, often in county Cork where he grew up.